How much will college cost?

 Your contributions will always be yours, and you do not need to be a resident of Illinois to open, contribute to or use a Bright Start 529 account.
 Your account can also be used for a range of qualified expenses in state, out of state and abroad.
 If you move to another state, you can keep your money invested and continue making contributions to your Bright Start 529 account—no problem!

 No. Your Bright Start 529 funds can be used at any eligible university in the country—and even some abroad.
-This includes public and private colleges and universities, apprenticeships, community colleges, graduate schools and professional schools.1 Up to $10,000 annually can be used toward K-12 tuition (per student).1 In addition, your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1 Review a list of qualifying expenses and the state tax treatment of withdrawals for these expenses in the Plan Description.
+This includes public and private colleges and universities, apprenticeships, community colleges, graduate schools and professional schools.1 For Federal tax purposes qualified higher education expenses include postsecondary credentialing expenses and up to $20,000 annually for K-12 expenses (per student).1 In addition, your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1 Review a list of qualifying expenses and the state tax treatment of withdrawals for these expenses in the Plan Description.

 Footnotes